 Affordability tests or assessments look at your income and expenses to determine if you can afford the mortgage repayments.
 Since 2014, these have been made much stricter, which means while you might have passed the affordability test when you first got the mortgage, you might not now.

-How will the changes help me?
+How could the changes help me?

 Lenders can now use a modified affordability assessment, which means they can choose not to ask for evidence of your income and expenses or apply a stress test.
-A stress test requires a lender to check that they can continue to make payments should the interest rate on your mortgage rise.
+A stress test requires a lender to check that you can continue to make payments should the interest rate on your mortgage rise.

 Mortgage lenders can carry out a modified affordability assessment if you: